pulp-platform/pulp-sdk/README.md

 ## Documentation

-The documentation is inside the SDK. you can see it by openining the file <SDK path>/doc/sdk/index.html in a Web browser.
+The documentation is inside the SDK folder.
+You can view it by opening the file `<SDK path>/doc/sdk/index.html` in a web browser.